-Are you wondering if you can plant the ever-faithful impatiens spring 2014?
-Last year the gardening world was buzzing about the global impatiens disease causing stunted growth, off-color, light green leaves, leaf and flower drop, and, eventually, stem collapse.
-Some nurseries, including Moore Blooms in Middletown, RI, refused to even offer impatiens of any sort summer of 2013.
+Are you wondering if you can plant the ever-faithful impatiens this spring?
+In recent years, the gardening world has been buzzing about the global impatiens disease causing stunted growth, off-color, light green leaves, leaf and flower drop, and, eventually, stem collapse.
+Some nurseries, including Moore Blooms in Middletown, RI, refused to even offer impatiens.

 Impatiens walleriana, or common garden impatiens, is the species that is affected by the fast spreading spores.
 New Guinea or SunImpatiens are seemingly unaffected by the disease.